fandau1/Pool-Matrix-Monitor/boards.md

 | PoolMatrixESP8266 | ESP8266 | cable OR WIFI | Not realesed | Not realesed | |

 # PoolMatrixNano
+Offline arduino nano mcu with rtc, matrix display and sensors.
+Simple cheap and easy for home pool.

 ## Components
 **Basic**
   * Arduino nano